anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 - **Storage resources:** represent virtualised resources for persisting data
 - **Network resources:** represent virtual resources providing layer 2 and layer 3 connectivity

-The virtualised infrastructure resources related to these categories are listed below:
+The virtualised infrastructure resources related to these categories are listed below.

-<a name="3.2"></a>
-## 3.2	Model Components

 <a name="3.2.1"></a>
 ### 3.2.1 Tenant